rytomey/wildlifeBiologistKAP/README.md

-# **ALWildBioKAP: Alabama Wildlife Biologists' Knowledge, Attitudes, and Practices on Wildlife Health & Zoonoses**
+## **Alabama Wildlife Biologists' Knowledge, Attitudes, and Practices on Wildlife Health & Zoonoses**

 🌎 Understanding how wildlife professionals perceive and handle zoonotic diseases informs better **disease management strategies** and enhances **One Health approaches** to wildlife conservation.